 18. According to the reasons identified above, I find that the termination notice issued by the landlords to be proper and valid.
-Therefore, the landlords are entitled to an order for vacant possession of the property along with an order for any and all costs associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.
+Therefore, the landlords are entitled to an order for vacant possession of the property along with an order for any incurred costs to certify the order and all costs associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.